Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 <!--  Summarize the most visible essential characteristics of the project.
 For districts: How does the district employ 3-5 of the key characteristics of New Century Cities?
 For plans: How does the plan address each of the three activities (development, engagement, implementation) of the digital masterplanning process described in the 2015 Townsend and Lorimer paper?
 -->

 **Life Science Specialization**.
 One of the defining factors of the Schuylkill Yards project is its focus on attracting life science companies.
 Most of the buildings have dedicated lab spaces as part of their construction plans.
-Additionally, Penn Medicine and the Children's Hospital of Philadelphia have heavily invested in
+Additionally, Penn Medicine and the Children's Hospital of Philadelphia have heavily invested in nearby facilities to help support new biotechnology companies.

 **Creating a New Community**.
 Other major real-estate development project have run into the problem of making a neighborhood feel monolithic.
 Projects like Hudson Yards(New York City) and Canary Wharf(London) have been ridiculed for not taking into account the existing neighborhoods.
 Schuylkill Yards is unlikely to face this issue due to its geographic location.
 The entire site is surrounded by existing rail infrastructure and Drexl University.
 As a result, there is not a definitive neighborhood that the project is intruding on.
 The land that the project is taking up is mostly abandoned buildings and parking lots for 30th Street Station.
 Schuylkill Yards is not going to redefine a neighborhood, its going to create a completely new neighborhood.

 **Joint University Implementation**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no. Romanesque acclimates investiture.
+One of the biggest advantages of this project is that the land being developed is mostly owned by Drexel University.
+The university has a vested interest in developing the area surrounding its campus.
+As a result, the project has avoided many of the hurdels normally associated with such a large real-estate project.
+Additionaly, the University's backing has allowed for the project to be oriented towards and innovation focus.
+Tenant will have the opporunity to work closely with existing reasearch and development programs at Drexel.

 ## Goals and Aspirations

 <!-- Summarize the most important goals of the project.
 Replace the placeholder title with a succinct name for the goal.
 The text should be around 50 words. -->

-**Goal 1**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no. Romanesque acclimates investiture.
+**Expand Philadelphia's Innovation Ecosystem**.
+Schuylkill Yards has been an important part of Philadelphia's Revitalization.
+From a governance standpoint, a major goal of the project is to attract Life Science companies to move to the city and provide high paying jobs for the city.

-**Goal 2**.
-Lores mumps dolor sit mate, nominal id xiv.
-Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
-Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
-Erato dolor em omit tam quo no. Romanesque acclimates investiture.
+**An Untapped Profit Source**.
+As Philadelphia begins to fill in, real-estate development has become more and more difficult.
+By redeveloping parking lots and abandonded buildings, Brandywine Realty Trust is going to be able to profit enormously.

 **Goal 3**.
 Lores mumps dolor sit mate, nominal id xiv.
 Dec ore offend it man re, est no dolor es explicate, re dicta elect ram demo critic duo.
 Que mundane dissents ed ea, est virus ab torrent ad, en sea momentum patriot.
 Erato dolor em omit tam quo no. Romanesque acclimates investiture.